Olduvai domain: Evolution

 Genome sequences indicate that the Olduvai protein domain first appears as part of the myomegalin gene (PDE4DIP) on chromosome 1q36 in mammals at least 200 million years ago.
-Myomegalin is a paralog (duplicated relative) of CDK5RAP2, a centrosomal protein involved in the cell cycle, of neurons especially that lacks Olduvai sequences but, when mutated, has been implicated in microcephaly.
+Myomegalin is a paralog (duplicated relative) of CDK5RAP2, a centrosomal protein involved in the cell cycle, of neurons especially.
+It lacks Olduvai sequences but, when mutated, has been implicated in microcephaly.
 Orthologs of myomegalin can be seen in vertebrates as far back as bony fish, around 450 million years ago; however, the Olduvai domain is not clearly seen until the emergence of mammals.
 The first Olduvai domain located outside of myomegalin is seen approximately 100–150 million years ago, when the domain was included in a duplication and transposition event that created a new gene, NBPF1, which would eventually later give rise to a family of duplicated NBPF genes.
 At least one NBPF gene has been found in Laurasiatherians, Euarchontoglires, and elephants (but not other Afrotherians), but not in Xenarthrans (containing sloths).
 It was also found that several rodents, bats, and eulipotyphla (containing hedgehogs) had lost the gene.

+The six subtypes of Olduvai follow a complicated phylogenetic relation with many cases of non-monophyly.

+Non-primates

+As mentioned before non-primate NPBF has CON1 and CON2, for a total of 2 to 4 Olduvai domains, with an upstream CM promoter.
+The copy number is generally 1 to 8.

+Non-ape primates

+As mentioned before, primates saw the invention of HLS1, HLS2, HLS3, and CON3 domains.
+The copy number is generally 30 to 35.
+A EVI5 promoter is acquired, which may increase transcription by producing an alternative transcription start site.

+Apes, including humans

+Non-human apes already have a small degree of Olduvai expansion to about 90-125 copies.
+The triplet is formed.
+They also acquired an intronic HERV(K) insertion which possibly increases transcription.

+Humans would go on to show a striking copy number increase fueled by pericentric inversion between 1p11.2 and 1q21.2.
+This inversion also resulted in the appearance of the human-specific 1q12 C‐band, another potential contributor to the hyper-amplification.